cjdrake/bvwx/doc/source/overview.rst

     bits("4b----")

-It is still *possible* to implement bit-accurate ``W`` / ``X`` propagation, but that is an exercise left to the user if required.
+It is still *possible* to implement bit-accurate ``W`` / ``X`` propagation, but that is an exercise left to the user.

 Summary